The “Correct Horse Battery Staple” piece at xkcd is still so popular! I guess if you want something to live on then make a comic about it…

 In the next two frames, you see that the statistical difficulty of being predicted is relatively compared to the “correct horse battery staple” approach, where using random words makes a password longer and greatly increases the computing power needed to guess it in a brute force attack.
 Then you have a person using a mnemonic device to effortlessly remember that ‘word-based’ password…

-I wrote about how this was an “okay” idea two years ago. (meh) My advice now is largely the same, but several things have changed, so here is an updated Correct Horse Battery Staple Review.
+I wrote about how this was an “okay” idea three years ago. (meh) My advice now is largely the same, but several things have changed, so here is an updated Correct Horse Battery Staple Review.

 Users Should Not Be